-Duration: 24:00 Duration: 48:00

-Theory - Key Learning Outcomes Practical - Key Learning Outcomes

-Explain how the principal dimensions of the vessel are determined.
+Duration: 20:00 Du ration: 40:00 Theory - Key Learning Outcomes Pra actical - Key Learning Outcomes Explain how the principal dimensions of the vessel are determined.
 Describe key naval ship design and engineering concepts.
 List hull and hull structure features and statistics.
 Describe fundamentals of fluid mechanics, structural dynamics, manoeuvring calculations, hydrostatics, hydrodynamics, ship resistance and propulsion, marine mechanics of materials and theory of vibration and their naval architectural calculations.
 State the types of design features that should be considered unique or specific to naval ship hull and hull structures design.
 Describe the process for developing basic sectional and waterline curves of the hull and structure to establish the centre of gravity, ideal hull form.
-Explain the relevance of draft marks, plimsoll marks, load line marks at the final dimension stage.
-Determine principal dimensions of the vessel using design requirements and reference ship data.
+Explain the relevance of draft marks, Determine principal dimensions of the vessel using design requirements and reference ship data.
 Prepare lines plan for the ship's hull and appendages.
 Prepare general arrangement plan based on the requirements.
 Calculate preliminary weight estimation and centre of gravity as per the requirement of the vessel.
 Conduct resistance analysis on the lines plan.
 Develop basic sectional and waterline curves of the hull and structure to establish the center of gravity, ideal hull form.
 Identify propeller specifications using powering calculations.
 Calculate buoyancy, trim and stability.
-Make draft marks, plimsoll marks, load line marks at the dimension stage.
+Make draft marks, plimsoll marks, load line

-Classroom Aids:

-Computer, Projection Equipment, PowerPoint Pre esentation and software, Facilitator's Guide,
+Computer, Projection Equipment, PowerPoint Presentation and software, Facilitator's Guide, Participant's Handbook

-Participant's Handbook

-Toolo Fautiament and Other Desuirements